Breed: Catahoula Leopard Dog Mix

 If you have no particular dog in mind, we will be happy to keep your application on file and notify you if the right dog should come into rescue.
 Catahoula Rescue of New England is an all-volunteer group.
 Dogs in our program are fostered by volunteers.
 The foster homes care for our dogs as if they were their own.
 All dogs have received vaccinations appropriate to age and are spayed or neutered.

-Odie’s adoption donation is $400 which includes Rabies, DHLPP, Bordetella, fecal test, heartworm test when appropriate and is on preventative, microchip, and neuter.
-We do not have a physical shelter, all of our dogs are fostered in individual foster homes across the New England and Canada.
+Lenny’s adoption donation is $450 which includes Rabies, DHLPP, Bordetella, fecal test, heartworm test, preventative, and microchip.
+Based on his age, Lenny is not neutered and will be adopted with a Spay/Neuter Agreement.
+We do not have a physical shelter; all of our dogs are fostered in individual foster homes across the New England and Canada.